rabbitmq/rabbitmq-website/site/streams.md

 *_No guarantees are provided for messages that have not been confirmed using the publisher confirm mechanism_*.
-Such messages could be lost "mid-way", in an operating system buffer or otherwise fail to reach the queue leader.
+Such messages could be lost "mid-way", in an operating system buffer or otherwise fail to reach the stream leader.

 ### <a id="availability" class="anchor" href="#availability">Availability</a>

-A stream queue should be able to tolerate a minority of queue replicas becoming unavailable with no or little affect on availability.
+A stream should be able to tolerate a minority of stream replicas becoming unavailable with no or little affect on availability.

 Note that depending on the [partition handling strategy](/partitions.html)